bhoobal/Sample_aspcore_webapplication/README.md

 3. Docker multistage build
 4. Using alpine as base image
 5. Using config map to inject environment variables

+# Yet to try
 6. Using secrets
+7. Use helm
+8. use helm to deploy in differnt namespace

 # Docker commands